construction

 8%.
 That's the automation risk for HVAC mechanics and installers — one of the lowest figures in our entire database of over 1,000 occupations.
 If you install, repair, or maintain heating and cooling systems for a living, the robots are not coming for your job anytime soon.

 But that doesn't mean AI is irrelevant to your work.
-The changes are quieter, and they might actually make your career better.
+The changes are quieter, and they might actually make your career better, especially as the residential and commercial HVAC market reshapes itself around heat pumps, smart systems, and energy efficiency mandates.

 The Numbers Tell a Clear Story